reportMPIBI/reportMPIBI.github.io/index.md

 # Gender Equality Officers
 _If you want to report discrimination or harassment you can contact your local GEO.
-If you do not feel comfortable reaching out to a local person, you can also contact the Central Gender Equality office ._
+If you do not feel comfortable reaching out to a local person, you can also contact the Central Gender Equality office._

-- Max Planck Institute of Neurobiology (Martinsried)
+- Max Planck Institute of Neurobiology
 	<ul>
 	{% for member in site.data.members %}
 		{% if member.position == "local GEO (MPIN)" %}